jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 <img src="/assets/SingletonWrapper.png" alt="Singleton with Wrapper" width = "80%" align="center" style="padding-right: 35px;">

-A complete implementation resides at [Singleton Wrapper](#singleton-wrapper).
+A complete implementation resides at [State Wrapped Singleton](#state-wrapped-singleton).

 # State Injection
-Singletons can contain state, but their state applies to all clients who share a reference to the Singleton.
-What if we want Singleton to process with state that's specific to the client without impacting other clients.
-We can use a similar wrapper technique that was show above, except in this technique state is injected in to the Singleton as an argument.
+Singletons can contain state, but their state applies to all clients who share a reference to the Singleton instance.
+What if we want Singleton to process with state that's specific to the client without impacting other clients?

+Most Singleton examples focus upon the creation of the sole Singleton instance, but that's only part of the story.
+Singleton classes also have methods for behavior.
+Rather than depending upon state within the Singleton class when calling a functional method, pass state information as an argument to the Singleton functional method.

+State injection is not a new concept for this blog.
+It appeared as __Context__ within the [Specification Design Pattern](https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html), which is a special case of the [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html).
+From [Specification Design Pattern](https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html):
+>Leaf objects in the composite tree are immutable.
+The non-terminal objects will be immutable once activated.
+The entire composite tree is a pure function.
+That means that Specification, and Composite in general, are thread-safe structures.
+Any number of threads can be calculating satisfiability simultaneously without concern of affecting each other. __State resides within the Context argument__.

+Composite objects are immutable, but injecting Context into them allows them to vary their behavior.
+Singletons and Composites are similar in that we can use the same technique to inject state.
+While this works, it can be a bit cumbersome to inject state.

+We can use a similar wrapper technique that was show above, except in this technique state resides within the wrapper and it's injected into the Singleton instance.
+This allows each client to have its own state within the wrapper and injected into the shared Singleton without affecting any other Singleton clients.

-Let's continue the __ConfigurationManager__ scenario.
-I wanted to update TimeOut in the __ConfigurationManager__ without affecting other clients who preferred to use the configured TimeOut value.
+Let's expand the previous __ConfigurationManager__ scenario.
+I wanted to update `TimeOut` in the __ConfigurationManager__ without affecting other clients who preferred to use the configured TimeOut value.
 I presented a wrapper solution above.
-Now I want to use my own TimeOut value with a communication `Channel`, which is also a Singleton, since channels are limited resources.
+Now I want to use my own `TimeOut` value with a communication `Channel`, which is designed as a Singleton.
+I want the ability to configure my own `TimeOut` value when sending messages via `Channel` it uses my `TimeOut` value.
+And I don't want to be overly burdened with `TimeOut` overhead.
+Basically, I want to set the `TimeOut` value once, and then forget about it.

-Though it's a bit contrived, here's a design that allows me to do that. `Channel` defines a `send(String message)` interface. `ChannelSingleton`, which is mostly hidden in the design, defines `send(String message, int timeout)`, which allows us to send a message with an injected timeout.

-`ChannelWrapper` gets the `TimeOut` value from its injected `ConfigurationManager` and includes the `TimeOut` value when sending the message via `ChannelSingleton`.
+`Channel` defines a `send(String message)` interface. `ChannelSingleton`, which is mostly hidden in the design, defines `send(String message, int timeout)`, which allows us to send a message with an injected timeout. `ChannelWrapper` gets the `TimeOut` value from its injected `ConfigurationManager` and includes the `TimeOut` value when sending the message via `ChannelSingleton`.

-Here's the design:
+Here's the design (Note: it only references the `ConfigurationManager` interface.
+Any design that implements it would suffice, but my implementation repeates the `ConfigurationManager` design from the previous section):

 <img src="/assets/SingletonStateInjection.png" alt="Singleton with state injection" width = "80%" align="center" style="padding-right: 35px;">

 A complete implementation resides at [State Injection](#state-injection).

+# Memory Leaks
+Memory Leak.
+Once created, they never go away.

 # Summary
 __TBD__